samslow/samslow/README.md

 * Prefer an environment where you can take the initiative

-* Consider UX more important than UI.
+* Consider UX as important as UI.

 * Prefer companies with B2C Service Main